THIMBLES.

 In the same play, Mrs. Snore is a constable's wife, a coarse woman who distinctly belongs to "the million," and in railing against her neighbor, an equally unrefined woman eager after gain, she declares:

-" She took my silver thimble To pawn when I w¡is a maid ; I paid her A penny a month use."
+" She took my silver thimble To pawn when I w¡is a maid ; I paid her A penny a month use.""Good News from Plymouth," by the same author, was licensed for acting in 1635, although not printed until 1673.

 (Act iii, Sc. i.)